logaretm/vee-validate/docs/guide/localization.md

 // Since vee-validate default messages are
 // compatible with I18n format
-// we can merge them if needed. const i18n = new VueI18n({
+// you can merge them if needed. const i18n = new VueI18n({
   locale: 'en',
   en: {